Discrete and fuzzy dynamical genetic programming in the XCSF learning classifier system: Fuzzy DGP-XCSF experimentation

 To accommodate continuous-actions, the following modifications were made to fDGP-XCSF.
 Firstly, the output nodes are no longer discretized, instead providing a real numbered output in the range [0,1].
 After building [M] in the standard way, [A] is built by selecting a single classifier from [M] and adding matching classifiers whose actions are within a predetermined range of that rule's proposed action (here the range, or window size, is set to $\pm0.005$).
 Parameters are then updated and the GA executed as usual in [A].
-Exploitation functions by selecting the single `best' rule from [M]; the following experiments compare the performance achieved using various criteria to select the best rule from the match set.
+Exploitation functions by selecting the single best rule from [M]; the following experiments compare the performance achieved using various criteria to select the best rule from the match set.
 The parameters used here are the same as used by \cite{Wilson:2004,Wilson:2007} and \cite{Tran:2007}, i.e., $P=2000$, $\nu=5$, $\theta_{GA}=48$, $\theta_{del}=50$, $\epsilon_0=0.01$, $\beta=0.2$, $\eta=0.2$, $x_0=1$.
 Only one output node is required and thus $N_{init}=3$.

-Figure~\ref{fig:fDGP-frog-all} illustrates the performance of fDGP-XCSF in the continuous-action Frog Problem.
-From Figure~\ref{fig:fDGP-frog-asynch} it can be seen that greater than 99\% performance is achieved in fewer than 4,000 trials ($P=2000$), which is faster than previously reported results ($>$99\% after 30,000 trials, $P=2000$ \cite{Tran:2007}) ($>$95\% after 10,000 trials, $P=2000$ \cite{Wilson:2007}), and with minimal changes resulting in none of the drawbacks; i.e., exploration is here conducted with roulette wheel on prediction instead of deterministically selecting the highest predicting rule, an approach more suitable for online learning.
+Figure~\ref{fig:fDGP-frog-all} illustrates the performance of fDGP-XCSF in the continuous-action frog problem.
+From Figure~\ref{fig:fDGP-frog-asynch} it can be seen that greater than 99\% performance is achieved in fewer than 4,000 trials ($P=2000$), which is faster than previously reported results \citep[$>$99\% after 30,000 trials, $P=2000$;][]{Tran:2007}, \citep[$>$95\% after 10,000 trials, $P=2000$;][]{Wilson:2007}, and with minimal changes resulting in none of the drawbacks; that is, exploration is here conducted with roulette wheel on prediction instead of deterministically selecting the highest predicting rule, an approach more suitable for online learning.
 Furthermore, in \cite{Tran:2007} the action weights update component includes the evaluation of the offspring on the last input/payoff before being discarded if the mutant offspring is not more accurate than the parent; therefore additional evaluations are performed which are not reflected in the number of trials reported.